Lemons, Lavender, & Laundry

 Admittedly, once I decide I want to paint, I tend to quickly choose a color and get started, but this has gotten me into trouble, because the way a paint sample looks on a bright sunny day is very different than what you’ll see on a cloudy day.
 What you see in natural light is different from what you’ll see in the evening with a lamp turned on.
 What you see in one part of the room is different from another part of the room.
 Hang the samples in different places and look at them on sunny days, cloudy days, in natural light, and in evening light.
 As you change positions and lighting, you’ll be able to narrow down your choices rather quickly because certain lighting will make you realize which colors are not going to work.

 See the images below?
-They are all the sample exact paint color and each image is taken within seconds of the others.
+They are all the exact same paint color and each image is taken within seconds of the others.
 The difference?
 Where the sample is placed in the room.
 Crazy, right?
 (I did absolutely no editing to the images so you could capture the true difference in appearance.)

 Buy a Sample and Paint Some Foam Board

 Once you have your paint narrowed down to one or two colors, grab a sample of paint.
 Paint samples generally run $3-8 depending on the brand of paint you choose.
 I know what you’re thinking, you’re going to slap that sample up on the wall, but don’t.
-Instead grab a piece of white foam board (you can find them at the dollar store) and paint that instead.
+Instead grab a piece of white foam board (you can also find them at the dollar store) and paint that instead.
 Why?
 Because now you can move that foam board around the room.
-You can put it above your bed, stand back, and have a look: “Does it look amazing with that new comforter?
-Does it work with that fabulous headboard?”
+You can put it above your bed, stand back, and have a look: Does it look amazing with that new comforter?
+Does it work with that fabulous headboard?
 Then, you can move it over to your dresser, and make sure it looks just as good.
 The added bonus is that you are painting the sample onto a white background vs. painting a small area over your current wall color (which could create the wrong impression unless you do 2-3 coats).
 Also… no weird splotch of paint on your wall until you finally get around to painting 🙂

 Don’t Forget About Your Trim, Flooring, and Furnishings

-Make sure to put that paint sample against your trim.
+Make sure to put the paint sample against your trim.
 While white trim works with almost anything (aside from, perhaps, another white), wood trim can create some problems, so make sure your color looks good against it.
 Make sure you test that sample with your flooring and any furnishings as well.
 Hold it up to your couches, cabinets, bedding, etc. to make sure it doesn’t clash.

 Hopefully you found a few tips to help you out when choosing paint colors for your next room.